lx-s/WinMute/CONTRIBUTING.md

 You are invited to provide translations for the app.
 But there are some rules.

-1. Please only translate if you are fluid with the language you provide the translation and also if you are familiar with the nomenclature of the Android system.
-If in doubt about a specific string, check out other Apps of big companies, like WhatsApp, Facebook, Google, etc., and see how they did it.
+1. Please only translate if you are fluid with the language you provide the translation and also if you are familiar with the nomenclature of the Windows system.
+If in doubt about a specific string, check out other Windows-Apps you like to use and see how they did it.
 2. Only contribute, if you are committed to translate the majority of strings.
-No one wants an app, which is a mix of English and the native language.
+No one wants an app, which is a mix of mostly English and very little of the native language.
 I might remove translations again, if they won't receive updates on new string resources.

 [![Translation Status](https://translate.codeberg.org/widget/winmute/winmute/multi-auto.svg)](https://translate.codeberg.org/engage/winmute/)